aws-samples/aws-elemental-mediatailor-tools/Workshops/MediaTailorModule.md

 	Sample full playback URL:    _https://f445cfa805184f3e8d86dc2ac1137efa.mediatailor.us-west-2.amazonaws.com/v1/master/cf6421621b389b384c1fd22e51603ee95db76ae0/MyTestConfig/index.m3u8_

-1. Navigate back to the demo player page that the live streaming module had deployed earlier.
+1. On a browser, navigate to [VideoJS's HLS demo player page](https://videojs.github.io/videojs-contrib-hls/).

-1. In the **Custom** testbox, enter the playback URL constructed above and hit Preview.
+1. In the **Video URL** testbox, enter the playback URL constructed above and hit Load.
 If your player doesn't start automatically, hit the Play button.
 You should see the main content of your video play for the first 60 seconds, followed by ads for 45 seconds, and then back to video content. **Note:** You may not see ads the first time you play back if ads are not ready and are still being transcoded.

 	![alt](Playback.png)